Retzer Nature Center Earth Week Waukesha Sustainability Fair

 ALL MONTH LONG IN APRIL: Story Hike

-Come out to Retzer to enjoy this Spring’s Story Hike, featuring the children’s book “Crow Not Crow,” by Jane Yolen and Adam Stemple.
+Come out to Retzer Nature Center to enjoy this spring’s Story Hike, featuring the children’s book, “What Matters” by Alison Hughes and Holly Hatam and learn about the impact we can make by picking up litter and keeping our environment clean.
 Set out on the Orange Trail to read the book while enjoying the outdoors at the same time!
-The Orange Trail is a mowed grass trail with some sloped terrain (0.75 mile approx).
+The Orange Trail is a mowed grass trail with some sloped terrain (0.75 mile approxiamately).

 Free.
 No registration is necessary!